History Files

 c.635

-Upon the death of Gregory of Tours in 594, no more information on Bro Erech is available.
-It seems likely that the principality was merged with Domnonia under Judicaël, whose great grandmother seems to have been Triphine daughter of Waroch.
-Bro Erech would have been Judicaël's inheritance after the death of Canao II.
+Upon the death of Gregory of Tours in 594, no more information is available on Bro Erech.
+It seems likely that the principality is united with Domnonia under Judicaël, whose great-grandmother seems to have been Triphine, daughter of Waroch.
+Bro Erech is likely to be Judicaël's inheritance after the death of Canao II.